moviro-hub/OpenSourceRoutingMachine.jl/README.md

 The core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter and getter functions for basic configuration.

-The rest of the functionality is organized in submodules.
-The submodules have the following scope:
+The rest of the functionality is organized in service submodules with the following scope:

-- **Graph module**: Builds OSRM graphs from OpenStreetMap data
+- **Graph**: Builds OSRM graphs from OpenStreetMap data
 - **Nearest**: Find the nearest waypoint in a road network for a given position
 - **Route**: Find a route between waypoints containing detailed information
 - **Table**: Find distance/duration matrices between multiple source and destination waypoints
 - **Match**: Find a route by map matching noisy GPS traces to a road network
 - **Trip**: Find a route by solving the traveling salesman problem
 - **Tile**: Retrieve road network geometry as vector tiles

 All modules expose the full configuration and parameter handling API of OSRM through setter and getter functions, providing fine-grained control over query behavior.
 The output format is restricted to FlatBuffers for all modules except the Tile module.